Chicken Milanese

 4. Recipe tips and variations

 • It’s quick and easy.
-Like chicken Caprese, minimal prep time and just a handful of basic ingredients are all that’s needed to make this dish.
+This dish requires minimal prep time and just a handful of basic ingredients.

 • Versatile.
-Just like chicken parmesan or chicken piccata, you can serve this atop pasta, in a salad, or alongside mac and cheese.
+You can serve this atop pasta, in a salad, or alongside some simple veggies.

 • It’s relatively healthy.
-Like my parmesan crusted chicken, while there is some butter and cheese in this recipe, it’s really pretty minimal.
+While there is some butter and cheese in this recipe, it’s really pretty minimal.
 Considering chicken is a lean and protein-rich option, I’d say it’s a healthy choice.

 milanese chicken.